Persian studies: Orientalism, rediscovery, 19th century

 During this period of intense interest in the Orient, Persian proved to be one of the most important languages for the incipient field of Comparative Linguistics.
 Many scholars in prior centuries had commented on the similarities between Germanic and Iranian languages, but in the 19th century, scholars for the first time postulated a common ancestor to languages like Sanskrit, Persian, and European languages which has since come to be called the Proto-Indo-European language.

 As important was the deciphering of Old Persian, the language of dozens of inscriptions which still stand in Iran.
 Sir Henry Rawlinson first discovered that the language of these inscriptions was an ancient form of the Persian language.
 Since these inscriptions often included inscriptions in other Cuneiform scripts, this decipherment became like a Rosetta Stone for the languages of ancient Mesopotamia.
-All that we know of the languages and histories of the empires of Babylonia, Assyria, Sumer, Elam, and so on is indirectly indebted to knowledge of the Persian language.
+All that we know of the languages and histories of the empires of Babylonia Assyria, Sumer, Elam, and so on is indirectly indebted to the knowledge of the Persian language.